celanthe/node-js-github-action/README.md

 # Camunda Community Hub NodeJS GitHub Action

 ## Welcome!
 This project is being worked on as a part of the Camunda Summer Hackdays 2021 event.
-It is intended to be a proof-of-concept for publishing NodeJS/JavaScript based extensions to NPM automatically using GitHub Actions.

 ### Usage

-TODO
+WIP.
+This project is intended to be a proof-of-concept for publishing NodeJS/JavaScript based community extensions to NPM automatically using GitHub Actions.